 It is safe for dogs to eat chicken, as it’s a good source of protein.
 Chicken is also normally used as an ingredient in dog food.
 However, chicken bones are not safe for dogs to consume.
 If you do feed your dog chicken, make sure that it is unseasoned and doesn’t contain salt, onion or garlic.

-If there’s one thing that dogs love, it’s peanut butter – we’re not talking about Black Cat or the kind with caramel crunch bits in them, as most commercial peanut butter brands contain high amounts of sugar and sodium.
-If you are going to feed your dog peanut butter, it should be organic, unsalted and be free of additives and sweeteners.
-Good brand choices include Butta Nutt or Oh Mega – they don’t contain additives/sweeteners.
+One thing dogs love – peanut butter!
+We’re not talking about the regular kind or the type with caramel bits, as most commercial peanut butter brands contain high amounts of sugar and sodium.
+If you are going to feed your dog peanut butter, it should be organic, unsalted and free of additives and sweeteners.
+If you want a trusted brand for you and your fur buddy, try Butta Nutt or Oh Mega; they don’t contain additives or sweeteners.

-Natural sweetener like honey is safe for dogs to eat, but xylitol is a no-no for dogs – if consumed, it could lead to poisoning.
+Natural sweeteners like honey are safe for dogs to eat, but xylitol is a no-no for dogs – if consumed, it could lead to poisoning.
 An even better option is the peanut butter available from pet stores that has been specially formulated for our furry friends.

 Pineapple

-Dogs can’t resist the smell of fresh popcorn.
+After peanut butter, dogs can’t resist the smell of fresh popcorn!
 It turns out that plain, unsalted and unbuttered popcorn is an acceptable snack for dogs.
-Popcorn contains riboflavin and theobromine, which aid digestion and promotes eye health.
+Popcorn contains riboflavin and theobromine, which aid digestion and promote eye health.
 Just make sure that they don’t swallow unpopped kernels at the risk of choking on them.

 Pork

-Compared to other types of protein, cooked pork is rather digestible for dogs, it also contains more calories, so feed them sizeable portions.
+Compared to other types of protein, cooked pork is rather digestible for dogs; though, it does contain more calories, so feed them sizeable portions.
 Dogs are also supposedly less likely to get allergic reactions from eating pork versus other protein choices.

 Tomatoes are one of the fruits that dogs can eat.
 Interestingly, tomato is one of the ingredients found in most dog food.
 Red tomatoes contain antioxidants, folate, and vitamins C and K – all of which are good for digestion and cell functioning.

-Other foods that dogs can eat: blueberries, cucumber, depitted mango, boneless cooked fish, cooked/unseasoned beef, plain green beans, cooked eggs, small amounts of bread/rice.
+Other foods that dogs can eat: blueberries, cucumber, pitted mango, boneless cooked fish, cooked/unseasoned beef, plain green beans, cooked eggs and small amounts of bread/rice.

 The main concern with feeding dogs human food is that it may be a choking hazard.
 There are some exceptions, as certain foods contain active ingredients that dogs can’t digest.